NumberRace/Number-Race/README.md

 <h2 align = "left">About</h2>

-- Number Race!
-A Termux game that made entirely on `Python`
+- The game is fully made on `Python`
-- If you want source code, type `nano file.py`
-   - Only when i publish decompile
+- Open source code will be on *releases*!
+Neither I will publish later or nah..
+I will think about it

 > [!NOTE]
 > If you want other Languages as `C#`, `Ruby`, `Node.js` and etc..
 Make suggestion on it!
 I accept 3 languages, neither easy or hard..